dsunaric/vanilla-converter/src/main/resources/examples/elmo/README.md

 ### ⚠️ Limitations

 #### Message Subscription Correlation Key
-When using Camunda 8 Message Receive Events the correlation Key for the Specified Message needs to be set.
+When using Camunda 8 Message Receive Events, a correlation key must be set for the specified message.
-Since the BPMN models used in this Case study often times have Messages defined that are not used in the model itself, the tranformation also suggests that those messages should have a correlation key.
+In this case study, the BPMN models often define messages that are not actually used within the process.
+As a result, the transformation suggests setting a correlation key for all defined messages.
-In practice it would suffice to only define the correlaiton key for  the message which are acutally used
+However, in practice, it is sufficient to set the correlation key only for the messages that are actually used.

 ---